AnkitBaliyan1/attrition_prediction/README.md

-# attrition_prediction_using_ML_tools
+# Employee Attrition Prediction using Machine Learning

+## Overview

-The project was part of Kaggle competition assignment completed during program at IIM-Indore.
-This classification problem aims to predict the attrition based on comprehensive data of demography, job related details along with satisfaction score.
+This project was completed as part of a Kaggle competition assignment during a program at IIM-Indore.
+The objective of this classification problem is to predict employee attrition based on comprehensive data, including demographic information, job-related details, and satisfaction scores.

-The dataset of 1677 observations was to train the model and predict for 1119 observations with over 30 independent variables.
-The diverse set of independent variables was indeed tough to handled but feature selection was an important learning from here.
+The dataset consists of 1,677 observations used for training the model and predicting attrition for 1,119 observations.
+There are over 30 independent variables in the dataset, making it a challenging task.
+However, this project provided valuable insights into feature selection and data preprocessing techniques.

+## Data Cleaning and Preprocessing

+Handling a diverse set of independent variables required extensive data cleaning and preprocessing.
+Several steps were taken to prepare the data for modeling:

-Variables like ‘Over18’ which capture if the employee is over 18 year of age, which was removed since it was homogenous.
-And yes, that make sense also, as legal age for work is over 18.
+- **Feature Selection**: Variables like 'Over18,' which capture whether the employee is over 18 years of age, were removed since they were homogenous and didn't provide meaningful information.

-Other data cleaning and preprocessing task were required to handle not only outliers but also avoid using some observations with really does not make sense for particular variable.
-One such variable was “Education”.
-Education level 15 doesn’t make sense with only 1 observation when all other observation were between 1 and 5.
-For sure, this was an error entry.
+- **Outlier Handling**: Outliers in both continuous and categorical variables were addressed to ensure the model's robustness.

+- **Data Entry Errors**: Data entry errors, such as an education level of 15 with only one observation while all others were between 1 and 5, were identified and corrected.

-LabelEncoder, StandardScaler and MinMaxScaler from sklearn.preprocessing library were used for data-preprocessing.
+- **Data Scaling**: LabelEncoder, StandardScaler, and MinMaxScaler from the sklearn.preprocessing library were used for data preprocessing.
+LabelEncoding and One-Hot Encoding were used for categorical variables, and MinMaxScaler was used for scaling continuous variables.

-Handling abnormal observation for both continuous and categorical variable was not easy.
-Using Label Encoding and One Hot Encoding for the categorical and MinMaxScaler technique for scaling the continuous variables, I was able to finish the data-preprocessing.
+## Model Training and Testing

-Multiple model were trained and tested, but LogisticRegression model fetched the best accuracy score of over 80% Various models trained and tested:
+Multiple machine learning models were trained and tested on the preprocessed data.
+The Logistic Regression model achieved the highest accuracy score of over 80%.
+Other models were also evaluated, including Random Forest Classifier and Decision Tree Classifier.

-  1. LogisticRegression
-  2. Random Forest Classifier
-  3. Decision Tree Classifier
+## Results

-The model predicted correct for around 75% of validation data but it performed better with over 80% accuracy on total test cases.
-This was 2nd highest accuracy in predicting the attrition of all participating for this competition.
+The model achieved a correct prediction rate of around 75% on the validation data.
+However, it performed even better on the total test cases, with an accuracy of over 80%.
+This accuracy rate ranked as the second-highest among all participants in the competition for predicting attrition.

 <img width="876" alt="Screenshot 2023-06-15 at 8 43 53 AM" src="https://github.com/AnkitBaliyan1/attrition_prediction/assets/86275544/ba7223bd-9c21-48fe-aa70-38fef475ade2">

+This project demonstrates the effectiveness of machine learning in predicting employee attrition and highlights the importance of data preprocessing and feature selection in achieving accurate results.